-What are 20 Questions and why should you be playing 20 questions in your classroom?
+What is the game 20 Questions and why should you be playing 20 questions in your classroom?
+This is a fun game that your students will enjoy!

 20 questions is a FUN game that your students will love.